How We Keep Our Kitchen Safe and Organized with Kids

 Kitchen tools separated by bamboo drawer dividers

-These bamboo drawer dividers fit well in our shallow drawers, but otherwise, our kitchen tool drawer has been a struggle to declutter!!
-I’m laughing at how many spatulas we’ve accumulated when my mother pretty much used 1 pair of chopsticks to cook everything!
-I just want to show that it’s normal for organization to be a work-in-progress.
+These bamboo drawer dividers fit well in our shallow drawers, though we need to declutter our utensils!!
+I’m laughing at how many spatulas we’ve accumulated when my mother used one pair of chopsticks to cook everything!
+Organization is always a work-in-progress!

 Kid's kitchen cabinets with bilingual labels for cups, bowls, and plates, also kid-friendly unbreakable storage containers for school lunch and snacks on-the-go; How We Keep our Kitchen Safe and Organized with Kids

 One lower cabinet is designated for my kids’ dishware and to-go containers.
 On the top row, I added removable Post-It tape labels so my kids would know where to put things back.
 Our labels are bilingual to encourage everyone to speak Chinese.
-If your kids are younger or not yet reading, you can use picture labels.
+You can use picture labels if your kids are younger or not yet reading.

 Bilingual labels for kitchen plates and cups for kids; How We Keep our Kitchen Safe and Organized with Kids